 In 1902, Berlin Lapdog Club started standardizing Affenpinscher according to their classifications.
 Later on, this standard was accepted by the American Kennel Club (AKC), and thus in 1936, the tiny breed successfully captured a place in the AKC Stud Book.

 Unfortunately, the primary American enthusiasm for the hairy pet was violently interrupted by the tragic Second World War.
 Following the war, its breeding and adoption were revived only in the 1950s.
 Since then, the Affenpinscher has been a matter of significant interest in the American pet societies.

 Affenpinscher lives up to its name ‘monkey terrier’.
 This breed belongs to the Pinscher-Schnauzer sub-group.
 He is playful, active, and loves fun which makes him prettier in the eyes of women.

 His intelligence leads him to curiosity.
 He looks for new things in the form of an adventure.
 Once, he takes up a serious challenge he will not go down easily.
 They are confident and stubborn.
 In spite of a bad temper, they can live peacefully with the other pets.

 Insightful care program:

-Affenpinschers are relatively low energy dogs.
+Affenpinschers are relatively low-energy dogs.
 That characteristic suits them perfectly as apartment dogs.
 Consequently, they are unfit for living out in the open.
 But they are very fond of playing outdoor games.

 For that reason, you may want to take him to the nearest park.
-A pacy walk in the apartment or the backyard is often plenty exercise for them.
+A pacy walk in the apartment or the backyard is often plenty of exercise for them.

 Frightless Affen will take on anything that bothers him.
 So, never let him run alone in the street or leave him unsupervised.
 His coat needs combing twice to thrice per week.
-It requires shaping once in every three month period.
+It requires shaping once in every three-month period.
 Finally, their training requires patience and lots of appreciations.